Activation vs. Engagement: What’s the difference?

 Now, Engagement Score

-n.
-An over time measurement of how much a user or account is using your product
+Engagement score (n.) measures how much a user or account uses your product over time.

 When to use Engagement Score

-It surfaces accounts that are at risk and ones that are ready for an up-sell.
+Spot accounts at risk or ready for an upsell

 At-a-Glance: Activation vs. Engagement